Hoshiharetsu/dat_201_sp20/week09/README.md

 First, let's check in.
 How are people doing?
 Can we move forward with presentations (which are allowed to be pre-recorded videos) tonight, or are we missing a lot of people?
 I was *not* planning to record this part of our Zoom session.

+Do we need to talk about CCAC's, Pittsburgh's, Allegheny County's, or Pennsylvania's current timeline, before we talk about this class specifically?

 Survey responses were not plentiful, but the ones that came in were all over the place, with several people wanting to learn *extra* things beyond what I had on the syllabus and several saying "um, we could be done now; that'd be fine with me."

 Let's check in about goals for the rest of the semester: